Aureole-Suite/LB-ARK/README.md

 ## Compatibility

-The dll is compatible with the latest Steam release (as of 2023-03-27) of all three *Sky* games, both DX8 and DX9 versions,
+LB-ARK supports the latest Steam release (as of 2023-03-27) of all three *Sky* games, both DX8 and DX9 versions.

+It is compatible with SoraVoice, with one caveat: SoraVoice's file redirection happens before LB-ARK's, meaning if you have files both in `voice/scena` and `data/ED6_DT21`, SoraVoice's are the ones that will be loaded.
+A script (`move_sora_voice.ps1`) is provided to move a SoraVoice installation into LB-ARK's format.